-Regiments of the British Indian Army
+Regiments of the British Indian Army:

-For further information, please contact the webmaster.
+For further information, please contact me

 The United Kingdom gained an increasing influence over the Indian sub-continent during the Nineteenth Century, driven by the East India Company.
-As British dominance over the sub-continent grew, private armies were recruited by the East India Company and others to gain control and protect British interests.
+As British dominance over the sub-continent grew, private armies were recruited by the East India Company to gain control and protect British interests.
 Over the late nineteenth century these evolved into the British Indian Army.

 After issues about recruitment, reinforcement and management of the British Indian Army during the Great War (ie, the First World War), the British Indian Army was reorganised in the early 1920’s.
 Regiments were amalgamated and some disbanded.
 By 1930, the structure of the British Indian Army was relatively settled and it was in this format that the Indian Army faced the commencement of the Second World War.